zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 ### Connect to Existing Cluster

 The Zarf Web UI makes connecting to existing clusters easy.
 When on the packages page, if there is no Zarf cluster currently connected, select the connect cluster button.
-If Zarf finds a Kubeconfig it will ask the user if they want to connect to the the default cluster context.
+If Zarf finds a Kubeconfig it will ask the user if they want to connect to the default cluster context.

 :::Tip